shawntabrizi/substrate-contracts-workshop/1/getting-a-value.md

 ## Storage Value API

 Without going into so much detail, storage values are a part of the underlying ink! core layer.
 In the background, they use a more primitive `cell` type which holds an `Option<T>`.
-When we try to get the value from storage, we `unwrap` the value, which is why if it is not initialized, that the contract panics!
+When we try to get the value from storage, we `unwrap` the value, which is why it panics if it is not initialized!

 From [core/storage/value.rs](https://github.com/paritytech/ink/blob/master/core/src/storage/value.rs):